Calculate NCA Parameters and Fit Model to PK/PD Data Using SimBiology Model Analyzer App

 Plots are backed by data that are currently present in the app workspace.
 Plots are not snapshots.
 When the data (either experimental data or simulation results) is removed or changed, the plots are also updated according to the changes in the underlying data.

+The steps in this section are optional and are not necessary for fitting.
 You can customize the plot to make it clearer.
 For example, you can plot the PD data (TumorWeight) on a different axis than the PK data (CentralConc and PeripheralConc).
-To do so, create two diffferent groups (sets) of responses, where the first set contains only TumorWeight and the second set contains CentralConc and PeripheralConc.
+To do so, create two different groups (sets) of responses, where the first set contains only TumorWeight and the second set contains CentralConc and PeripheralConc.

-The Slice table (the top table in the Property Editor) now contains Sets.
+The Visual Channels table now contains Sets.
 This table is a summary table of all slicing variables that are currently present in the plot and their corresponding plot styles.
-In this current plot, the slicing variables are Sets, Responses, Scenarios, and Dose.
+In this current plot, the slicing variables are Sets, Responses, and Scenarios.

-You can slice your data by using different slicing variables.
-Each slicing variable is shown in the plot using a different visual style (or channel) such as color, line style, and axes position.
+You can slice data using different slicing variables.
+Each slicing variable appears in the plot with a different visual style (or channel) such as color, line style, and axes position.
 Slicing variables can represent attributes of data, such as responses or scenarios (that is, groups or simulation runs).
 Slicing variables can also be covariates or parameter values associated with a scenario or group.
-By default, the slicing variables are provided for different response variables and different scenarios in the plotted data.
-Additional visual styles (or channels) can be added for sets of responses and associated parameter or covariate variables.
+By default, the app provides slicing variables for different response variables and different scenarios in the plotted data.
+You can add other visual styles (or channels) for sets of responses and associated parameter or covariate variables.

 You can also group the responses based on different dose amounts that the patients receive.
 There are three different dose groups: 30, 75, and 150 mg.

 In the Visual Channels table, at the Dose row, double-click the empty cell and select

 Color.
 A red indicator appears because another slicing variable (Scenarios) has the same plot style.
 Clear the style (visual channel) for Scenarios by selecting empty.